max7patek/metaprogramming/assignments/01-DependancyInjection/writeup.md

 may import anything from [bomb.py](bomb.py), but note that I will test your diffuser with a different *code*, so you can't just print out the code provided.

+Running your file should cause the *code* to be printed.
+You can use [runner.py](runner.py) to test your solution.

 Good Luck, Have Fun!